umair13adil/RxLogs/README.md

 1. Logs events in files created separately every hour with **'PLogs'** logger.
 (24 hours)
 2. Files can be compressed and exported for time and day filters
 3. Clear Logs easily
-4. Save logs to custom path
+4. Save logs to app's storage path
 5. Export Logs to custom path as zip file
 6. RxJava2 support
 7. Custom Log formatting